 How invasive lobular carcinoma forms

 Doctors know that invasive lobular carcinoma begins when cells in one or more milk-producing glands of the breast develop mutations in their DNA.
-The mutations tell the cells to divide and grow rapidly.
-The cancer cells can spread to other parts of the body.
+The mutations lead to the inability to control cell growth, which results in the cells dividing and growing rapidly.
+Depending on the aggressiveness of the cancer type, the cancer cells can spread to other parts of the body.

 Factors that may increase your risk of invasive lobular carcinoma include: